 Once I started weighing my flour, my cookies have become more consistent in flavor and it helps get that perfect shape we are looking for.

 When you add the flour to the dough, add about 1/2 cup to 1 cup at a time and mix with the mixer on low.
-If you turn the mixer on faster, you might get lost in a cloud of flour and end up with white hair before your time.
+We all know what happens if you turn the mixer on high, you might get lost in a cloud of flour and end up with white hair before your time.

 Add the flour a little at a time and mix until it is combined.
 Be careful!
 Over mixing can make your cookies tough.
 Stop mixing when you don’t see streaks of flour in your bowl.